-This revised GGCRS seeks to guide development and prioritise interventions that drive an economic trajectory in line with Vision 2050, that ensures a resilient and low-carbon future for Rwanda.
-Reflecting these aims, the revised GGCRS is also mainstreamed within broader economic planning.
-The GGCRS is aligned with the recently developed NST (2017 - 2024) in conjunction with Rwanda's 7-year Government Program.
+Reflecting these aims, the revised GGCRS is also mainstreamed within broader economic planning and is aligned with the recently developed NST (2017 - 2024), in conjunction with Rwanda's 7-year Government Program.
 The NST is a high-level planning policy that frames the country's subsequent local government and sector plans and includes specific projects or actions along three pillars for economic, social and governance transformation.

-The GGCRS builds upon and complements NDCs made under Rwanda's commitment to the UNFCCC, as well as other key national guiding documents informing the country's low carbon development, such as the National Environment and Climate Change Policy enacted in 2019 with the goal of achieving a climate resilient nation with a clean and heathy environment.
+The GGCRS builds upon and complements NDCs made under Rwanda's commitment to the UNFCCC, as well as other key national guiding documents informing the country's low carbon development, such as the National Environment and Climate Change Policy enacted in 2019 with the goal of achieving a climate resilient nation with a clean and healthy environment.
 This strategy was revised and designed to remain adaptable to possible future scenarios, responsive to trends, and serve as an implementation-ready, costed and workable instrument to guide green growth and climate resilient development.

-The purpose of the Strategy is threefold:
+The purpose of the strategy is threefold:

-- 1. To guide national policy and planning in an integrated way, ensuring alignment with other key documents - 2.
-To mainstream climate change into all sectors of the economy, and - 3.
+- i.
+To guide national policy and planning in an integrated way, ensuring alignment with other key documents - ii.
+To mainstream climate change into all sectors of the economy, and - iii.
 To position Rwanda to access international funding to achieve climate resilience and low carbon development.